-Many ASP.NET applications today are high-traffic and are used by tens of thousands of users.
-These applications face performance issues because accessing the database is slow, especially when network traffic is high.
-This latency is now becoming unaffordable as thousands of users are accessing these applications.
+Many ASP.NET applications today serve high-traffic environments, catering to tens of thousands of users.
+These applications often struggle with performance issues caused by slow database access, particularly when network traffic is heavy.
+This latency is becoming increasingly problematic as more users access these applications.

-To resolve this performance constraint, ASP.NET and ASP.NET Core provides a built-in caching mechanism called “ASP.NET Cache” that stores application data in memory for faster access and reduces database trips.
-Hence improving the performance of your application.
+To resolve this performance constraint, ASP.NET and ASP.NET Core provides a built-in caching mechanism called “ASP.NET Cache“.
+This feature stores application data in memory, for faster access and reduces database trips, thereby enhancing the overall performance of your application.

 Built-In ASP.NET Caching Has Limitations

-However, there is a problem that the built-in ASP.NET Cache is a stand-alone in-process cache that lives within your ASP.NET application’s worker process.
+However, the built-in ASP.NET Cache is a stand-alone, in-process cache that lives within your ASP.NET application’s worker process.
 As a result, it is only useful for a single server environment.
+Some other limitations of ASP.NET include:

-- Multiple Cache Instances Not Synchronized: Since an ASP.NET cache is part of the ASP.NET app process, it does not allow synchronization of cache instances running on multiple ASP.NET apps.
+- Multiple Cache Instances Not Synchronized: It does not allow synchronization of cache instances running on multiple ASP.NET applications.
 This causes data integrity issues.

-- Limited Worker Process Memory Size: ASP.NET cache is a part of the ASP.NET app’s worker process.
-Hence, there’s limited memory of this process to use for caching.
+- Limited Worker Process Memory Size: There’s limited memory for this process to use for caching.

 Solution: ASP.NET Caching with Distributed Cache

-To counter these limitations of ASP.NET caching, you need a distributed cache like NCache that lives in its own process on multiple servers and also provides a mechanism to synchronize caches in a web farm.
+To counter such limitations of ASP.NET caching, you need a distributed cache like NCache.
+It lives in its own process on multiple servers and also provides a mechanism to synchronize caches in a web farm.

 Here’s how a distributed cache such as NCache solves your problems with ASP.NET caching:

-- A distributed cache synchronizes all cache instances created by multiple ASP.NET apps instances which solves your data integrity problem.
+- A distributed cache synchronizes all cache instances created by multiple ASP.NET application instances, resolving data integrity issues.

 - You can scale your ASP.NET app caching servers in real-time.

-- NCache also has a highly intelligent system of data replication without any performance issues.
-The efficient data replication feature keeps you at ease without any data loss issues.
+- The efficient data replication feature keeps you at ease without any data loss issues.

 How to Use ASP.NET Caching with Distributed Cache?

-NCache provides different types of caching that you can use to get your ASP.NET apps up and running with caching.
+NCache provides different types of caching that you can use to get your ASP.NET applications up and running with caching.

-App data that needs to be fetched frequently from your data source can be cached in your ASP.NET application using data caching to reduce response time for this frequently accessed data.
-This includes your custom object data such as Product class objects as shown in the example below.
-The Product object is fetched from the database for the first time and then added to the cache and fetched from the cache, the next time the data is accessed.
+This includes your custom object data such as Product class objects, as shown in the example below.
+The Product object is fetched from the database for the first time and then added to the cache and retrieved from the cache, the next time the data is accessed.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 |